 Fat Bike Skis creates innovative ski adaptors for existing fat bikes.
-Currently in its pre-launch phase, we created a landing page for users to immediately see the ski in action with an auto-play video banner, engage with the brand, explore a few teasers about the product, and sign up to receive updates.
-Full marketing strategy, brand development, product development and e-commerce to come.
+Recently launched, we created a landing page for users to immediately see the ski in action with an auto-play video banner, engage with the brand, explore a few teasers about the product, and sign up to receive updates.

 Greylaine Farm is a farm in Charlotte, VT specializing in pasture-raised lamb, pork, and eggs.
 Full disclosure: it's my brother's farm.
 After collaborating with local graphic designers and artists to create the final logo, we made a very straightforward site that lets consumers understand what is behind the food that Greylaine grows as well as allows them to order meat shares, apparel, and prints of photos taken around the farm.

 The site also highlights the farm by way of a video created by our good pal Myles David Jewell.